-Averages for Sharm El Sheikh in April
+Sharm El Sheikh Weather April Averages, Egypt

 April is the first of the generally hot months in Sharm el-Sheikh although the heat is not as intense as in the summer.
 The daytime temperature rises to an average maximum of 30°C, while the temperature typically falls no lower than 20°C overnight.
 Temperatures also rarely deviate from the long-term average values by more than a few degrees.

 On average there is less than 1mm of rain per April and most Aprils pass by without any measurable rain, so a typical April holiday in Sharm el-Sheikh will remain completely rain-free.
 There is an average of 300 hours of bright sunshine, exactly ten hours per day, during April, and many days feature largely unbroken sunshine.
 The average sea temperature begins to creep up during April, and averages 23°C which makes underwater recreation attractive.

 The khamsin wind, a hot, dry and dusty wind associated with the track of depressions over north Africa and the Mediterranean Sea, can produce sand and dust storms at this time of year, and while the Sinai Peninsula is one of the less prone regions of Egypt, it does experience such storms from time to time during April.
 April can thus be quite a windy time of year to visit Sharm el-Sheikh.